Superior laryngeal nerve

 The superior laryngeal nerve is a branch of the vagus nerve.
-It arises from the middle of the inferior ganglion of vagus nerve and additionally also receives a sympathetic branch from the superior cervical ganglion.
+It arises from the middle of the inferior ganglion of the vagus nerve and additionally receives a sympathetic branch from the superior cervical ganglion.

-The superior laryngeal nerve produces of two branches: the internal laryngeal nerve (its sensory branch) which supplies sensory fibers to the laryngeal mucosa, and the external laryngeal nerve (its motor branch) which innervates the cricothyroid muscle.
+The superior laryngeal nerve produces two branches: the internal laryngeal nerve (its sensory branch) which supplies sensory fibers to the laryngeal mucosa, and the external laryngeal nerve (its motor branch) which innervates the cricothyroid muscle.

 Structure

+Origin

 The superior laryngeal nerve arises from the middle of the inferior ganglion of vagus nerve.

+Course

-The superior laryngeal nerve descends by the side of the pharynx and posterior to the internal carotid artery before dividing into two branches —the external laryngeal nerve and the internal laryngeal nerve.
+The superior laryngeal nerve descends by the side of the pharynx deep to the internal carotid artery before dividing into two branches —the external laryngeal nerve and the internal laryngeal nerve.

 Branches

+External laryngeal nerve

 The external laryngeal nerve is the smaller, external branch.
 It descends on the larynx, beneath the sternothyroid muscle, to supply the cricothyroid muscle.
-The external branch functions to tense the vocal cords by activating the cricothyroid muscle, increasing pitch.
+The external branch functions to stretch the vocal cords by activating the cricothyroid muscle, increasing pitch.
 The external laryngeal nerve gives branches to pharyngeal plexus and the superior portion of the inferior pharyngeal constrictor, and communicates with the superior cardiac nerve behind the common carotid artery.

+Internal laryngeal nerve

 The internal laryngeal nerve is the internal branch.
 It descends to the thyrohyoid membrane, piercing it in company with the superior laryngeal artery, and is distributed to the mucous membrane of the larynx.
 Of these sensory branches, some are distributed to the epiglottis, the base of the tongue, and the epiglottic glands; others pass posteriorly, in the aryepiglottic fold, to supply the mucous membrane surrounding the entrance of the larynx, and the mucous lining of the larynx as far down as the vocal folds.

 A filament descends beneath the mucous membrane on the inner surface of the thyroid cartilage and joins the recurrent laryngeal nerve.
 Above the vocal folds the sensory innervation of the larynx is via the internal laryngeal nerve.
 Below the vocal folds it is by way of branches of the recurrent laryngeal nerve.
 The vocal fold itself receives dual innervation from both nerves.

 Function

-The superior laryngeal nerve innervates the two cricothyroid muscles.
+The superior laryngeal nerve innervates the cricothyroid muscle.